arifipek94/RapidReply/README.md

 Here are some screenshots demonstrating the RapidReply script in action:
 **RapidReply Dynamic Button:**
  ![RapidReply Dynamic Button](https://raw.githubusercontent.com/arifipek94/RapidReply/refs/heads/main/Screenshot%202025-06-20%20184642.png)

-*The main RapidReply button, accessible on the page with minimal design.*
+*The main, dynamic RapidReply button, accessible on the page with minimal design, hold click to drag anywhere on the screen.*

 **RapidReply Right Click Menu:**
 *Right-clicking the RapidReply button reveals options like "Edit Templates" and "Copy History."*